 Kill two birds with one stone with this Coffee Turmeric Smoothie.
-Get your coffee fix but reap the benefits of this good-for-you smoothie filled with healthy ingredients.
+Get your coffee fix but reap the benefits of this good-for-you smoothie filled with healthy ingredients like cinnamon and turmeric.

 Turmeric has many benefits, and a little bit goes a long way.
 Some of the benefits of turmeric are:

 - can aid in digestion